 No, the program balance is always interest-free.

 We, unfortunately, do not offer any payment plans at this time.
-You are only required to pay the one-time, low enrollment fee of $295 to get started.
+You are only required to pay the one-time, low enrollment fee of $395 $295 to get started (we often run enrollment promotions.
+Click to learn more here).

 Texas Teachers is not an institute of higher learning, so is therefore not eligible for financial aid.
 Your program balance is only due once you are earning a full-time teacher salary.
 If you never teach, you never pay.